Amazon UPC (Unique Product Codes) codes comprise a vital part of doing business on Amazon.

 - You first need to get GS1 Company Prefix for your product.
 It is nothing but a unique number that identifies your business to companies all across the world.
 It generally comprises six digits.

-- You get the GS1 Company Prefix after you become a member of GS1 United States.
+- You get the GS1 Company Prefix after you become a member of GS1 US, provided your business is based in the United States.

 - To this Company Prefix, a five-digit number is added that uniquely identifies your product